racerxr650r/avrOS/README.md

 There is no need to edit a single source file containing all these system tables.

-avrOS also comes with a makefile and instructions to setup a development environment and build applications on a Linux desktop PC.
-No need to use Atmel Studio and Windows for application development.
+avrOS also comes with a makefile and instructions to setup a development environment and build applications on a Linux desktop PC, chromebook, or even a Raspberry PI.
+There's no need to use Atmel Studio and Windows for AVR application development.

 avrOS provides the following system objects and services: